 Now add 2-3 tablespoon of water and cover the pan with a lid.

-Reduce the heat to low and let the potatoes cook until they are tender (15-20 minutes).
+Reduce the heat to low and let the potatoes cook until tender (15-20 minutes).
 Stir once or twice while cooking.
 Add some more water if the masala is drying.

 Now add the chopped methi leaves and mix well.
 Cover the pan again and cook for 2-3 minutes.

-The quantity of fresh fenugreek leaves looks a lot at this stage but they will shrink a lot once cooked.
+The quantity of fresh fenugreek leaves looks a lot at this stage but will shrink once cooked.

 Add ½ teaspoon dry mango powder and ½ teaspoon garam masala powder and mix well.